 If your sexual harassment suit is successful, your remedies may include:

-If you are a victim of sexual harassment in the workplace, there are steps that you can take to stop the problem and protect your right to a legal remedy.
+If you're a victim of sexual harassment in the workplace, there are steps that you can take to stop the problem and protect your right to a legal remedy.
+These cases tend to be quite complex and your employer will likely have a team of lawyers on their side.
 Talk to an experienced employee rights attorney in your area to discuss the facts of your particular situation and ensure that your legal rights are protected.
-Start now with a free attorney match.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.